hitoshi-watase/sercrod/docs/reference/directives/ws-to.md

 #### Use with the websocket helper API

-Nablla’s host exposes a `websocket` helper object that includes a `send` method.
+Sercrod’s host exposes a `websocket` helper object that includes a `send` method.
 Internally:

 - Both the `websocket.send(payload, toUrl)` helper and `*ws-send` with `*ws-to` call the same low-level function for selecting connections and sending payloads.